adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/image/v1/image/README.md

 JavaScript handling for dialog interaction.
 It is already included by its edit dialog.

 ## SVG
 SVG MIME-types are supported, but have some specific handling.
-In contrast to lazy loading, which is still possible for SVG image types, alternative image sizes defined at the component policy dialog are ignored.
+Alternative image sizes defined in the component policy dialog are ignored for SVG images.
 In addition, SVG image types have a more limited set of editing options available in the AEM inline image editor.

 ## Information